Yamal LNG and Arctic LNG 2: Gas in the Russian Arctic

 Never before has the Russian Arctic experienced such dramatic changes to the environment and ecology.
 The Gulf of Ob used to be a shallow sea channel before the gas companies arrived.
 To deepen the route to the port, construction companies have dug up the Gulf of Ob.
 With heavy machinery, they have dug out more than 70 million tons of sand to ensure that the LNG mega tankers reach the Yamal LNG terminal.
 As a result of the heavy construction activity, seismic disturbance and disruption to their feeding ecosystem, almost all the fish have disappeared from the Gulf.
 The Nenets and local fishermen worry that the fish will never return.

-Although they are aware of what they are destroying, Novatek, Total, and their Chinese and Japanese partners are starting to build Arctic LNG 2 on the Gyda peninsula on the other side of the Gulf.
+Although they are aware of what they are destroying, Novatek and their partners want to start up Arctic LNG 2 on the Gyda peninsula on the other side of the Gulf.
 Arctic LNG 2 would be Novatek’s second LNG terminal in the Arctic.
-The companies want to start operations by 2023.
-The companies Siemens and Saipem from Germany and Italy are due to build Arctic LNG 2 with help from the Turkish company Renaissance and the American company General Electric.

 For Arctic LNG 2, heavy machinery is digging up another 80 million tons of sand from the Gulf of Ob.
 As they remove the seabed, they change the water currents that used to flush nutrients and food particles into the Gulf.
 The machines are stirring up large amounts of mud that suffocate fish larvae and algae.
 This is bringing marine ecosystems close to extinction.
 Arctic fish species such as the sturgeon, whitefish, smelt and freshwater cod may never recover.

 Novatek does not stop there.
 The Russian gas giant is toying with the idea to build another fossil gas facility close to Yamal LNG: Ob GCC (Ob Gas Chemical Complex).
-At Ob GCC, Novatek would produce fossil hydrogen from gas it is extracting within a protected nature area.
-German energy company RWE wants to buy this fossil hydrogen from the Arctic.
+At Ob GCC, Novatek would produce fossil hydrogen from gas extracted from within a protected nature area.
+In December 2021, German energy company RWE stated that they want to buy this fossil hydrogen from the Arctic.

 The gas companies are wrecking the Arctic wilderness and along with it, the livelihoods of the Nenets.
 This ongoing environmental destruction is forcing nomadic Nenets families to settle in villages like Seyakha.
 There, they often live difficult lives.
 Many struggle to find work and are dependent on the state for subsistence.
 Nenets herder Sergei Hudi is one of those who feels the effects of the ongoing gas expansion in the Russian Arctic: "We are afraid that with all these new industries, we will not be able to migrate anymore.
 And if we cannot migrate anymore, our people may just disappear altogether."